sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 The operations of <span class="emph">vector addition</span> and <span class="emph">scalar multiplication</span>
 must satisfy certain requirements, called <span class="emph">vector axioms</span>.

+Before diving into the formal definition, let's build intuition with a familiar example.
+Consider the set of all arrows in a plane, where each arrow represents a force or velocity.
+You can add two forces by placing them head-to-tail (vector addition), and you can double a force by making the arrow twice as long (scalar multiplication).
+This intuitive picture captures the essence of what vector spaces formalize mathematically.

 Real vector spaces and complex vector spaces are kinds of vector spaces based on different kinds of scalars: real numbers and complex numbers.
 Scalars can also be, more generally, elements of any [field](/math/abstract-algebra#fields---the-realm-of-perfect-division).